Magnus-github/CloudSegmentation/README.md

     python main.py --mode train

 The script will start the training loop and save the final validation metrics in a TXT file in a specified output folder.
 Additionally to the validation metrics the model is saved in ONNX format.
-If your device has a GPU and PyTorch cuda installed, it will automatically run on the GPU, otherwise it will run on CPU.
+If your machine has a GPU and PyTorch cuda installed, it will automatically run on the GPU, otherwise it will run on CPU.
 Note, that the training is very slow on CPU.
 The PyTorch model will be saved to the directory specified in *outputs.model*  in the config.

 ### Testing
 For testing, specify the weights path in *model.load_weights.path* in the config file and then simply run: